Freakier Friday: Plot

-Twenty-two years after the body swapping incident, a now adult Anna Coleman works as a music producer and raises her teenage daughter Harper as a single parent with the occasional help of her mother Tess.
-At school, Harper is constantly annoyed by her new classmate, British immigrant Lily Reyes, due to her snobbish personality.
+Twenty-two years after the body swapping incident, (Note: As depicted in Freaky Friday (2003)) a now adult Anna Coleman works as a music producer and raises her teenage daughter Harper as a single parent with the help of her mother Tess.
+At school, Harper is constantly annoyed by her new classmate Lily Reyes, due to her snobbish personality.

-When Harper and Lily cause an incident in chemistry class, Anna is called to the principal's office.
-When she meets Lily's father Eric, the two fall in love and become engaged six months later.
-The soon-to-be stepsisters are dissatisfied with their predicament; Harper is worried that her mother will relocate them to London, while Lily is adamant to return there so she can attend a fashion academy in honor of her late mother.
+After Harper and Lily cause an incident in chemistry class, Anna is called to the principal's office.
+When she meets Lily's widowed father Eric, they fall in love and become engaged six months later.
+The soon-to-be stepsisters are dissatisfied with their predicament; Harper is worried that her mother will relocate them to London, while Lily is adamant to return there so she can attend a fashion academy in honor of her deceased mother.

 During Anna's bachelorette party, Anna and Tess and later Harper and Lily have separate palm readings from the supposed psychic Madame Jen, who tells Harper and Lily a fortune about their fractured lives.
 An earthquake then occurs, which only the four feel.
-The next morning, they discover that they switched bodies: Anna with Harper, and Tess with Lily.
+The next morning, they discover that they have switched bodies: Anna with Harper, and Tess with Lily.

 The experienced Anna and Tess advise Harper and Lily to pretend to be each other rather than telling anyone about the switch until they can change back.
 Realizing their new identities could help them break their parents apart, Harper and Lily lie about Madame Jen giving them a reading to delay the reversal.
 Anna and Tess go to school and spend time in detention for a food fight that Harper and Lily caused at a bake sale, while Harper and Lily enjoy the advantages of being adults and come up with a plan to sabotage the wedding.

-At a photoshoot of Anna's client, Harper and Lily help the young singer Ella overcome her recent breakup.
-They learn about Anna's former rock star dreams and find a love song, which they assume Anna wrote about her high school ex-boyfriend Jake Austin.
-They successfully seek out Jake, but Harper embarrasses herself when unsuccessfully trying to seduce him in Anna's body.
+At a photoshoot for Anna's client, aspiring singer Ella, Harper and Lily help her overcome her recent breakup.
+Ella tells them about Anna's former rock star dreams and they find a love song, which they assume Anna wrote about her high school ex-boyfriend Jake Austin.
+Upon finding him, Harper embarrasses herself when unsuccessfully trying to seduce him in Anna's body.